ztlevi/dotty/README.md

 ## Post-Installation

 1. Don't forget to import your private/public GPG keys, see [README](./misc/gpg/README.md).
 2. On Linux, you will need to init pass to enable Git-Credential-Manager-Core (GCM-Core), `pass init ztlevi.work@gmail.com`.
-3. First git auth should be inside terminal and select auth options when GCM-Core pop authentication.
-   - (Optional) If you select **personal access token**, go [here](https://github.com/settings/tokens) to create a new token.
+If you select **personal access token**, go [here](https://github.com/settings/tokens) to create a new token.

 ## Overview